rkitover/android-tablet-setup-guide/README.md

   *    /|\
   *******
 ```
+.

-7. Go to `Settings -> Lock Screen -> Screen Lock Type` set to none.
+7. Go to `Settings -> Lock Screen -> Screen Lock Type` and set it to none.

 8. Go to `Settings -> Display`.
 Turn off edge panels.
 Go to `Navigation Bar` and turn on swipe gestures, turn off gesture hints and turn off show button to hide keyboard.
 Click `More Options` to see a description of the gestures.

-9. Go to `Settings -> Display`, turn off adaptive brightness and eye comfort sheild.
+9. Go to `Settings -> Display`, turn off adaptive brightness and eye comfort shield.
 Set the brightness to a comfortable level that is not too high.

 10. Go to `Settings -> Advanced Features`.
 Turn off everything, especially game launcher and daily board.
 Go to `Side Key` and turn off double press, set press and hold to power off menu.

-11. Hold the weather notifaction and disable the `current weather conditions` category, click save.
+11. Hold the weather notification and disable the `current weather conditions` category, click save.
 Install your favorite weather app such as 1Weather.
 When you see a notification from the built-in `Weather` app, turn off that notification category as well.

 12. Go to `Settings -> About Tablet -> Software Information` tab `Build Number` 7 times to turn developer mode.